kitinfo/network-gamepads/README.md

 It may be overridden by specifying the environment variable `SERVER_PW` or the corresponding command line argument.

 To limit the types of keys/axes a client may use on the server, black- and whitelists are used.
-These contain lines space-separated `type code` pairs and either allow only these events (whitelists) or everything except these (blacklist).
+These contain lines space-separated `type.code` pairs and either allow only these events (whitelists) or everything except these (blacklist).
+Instead of `type.*` enables or disables all events of the given type.
+Lines beginning with `#` are comments.
 Example lists for the most used types can be found in [acls/](acls/).
 The default configuration allows all events.